 Sec.
 382. Deadline for Department Final Billing under Local Agency Cost Sharing Agreements

 Requires the department to submit final bill to the local agency within two years of final payment to construction contractor.
-Note: The Governor's signing letter states section is unenforceable.

 Sec.
 383. Report on Use of State Airfleet